What Is Dry January? How to Start Your 2021 Alcohol-free.

 • Saving money spent on alcohol

-• Finding other ways to de-stress
+• Finding healthier ways to de-stress

 • Enjoying sober activities with friends and family